$f$-algebra products on AL and AM-spaces: -algebra f-algebra products on AM-spaces

 Choose $\alpha _0$ such that $|f(x_\alpha ^{*})^2-f(x^{*})^2|\le f(x^{*})^2/2$ for all $\alpha \ge \alpha _0$.
 Then

 for all $\alpha \ge \alpha _0$.
 Taking limits in $\alpha $ shows that $w_{-1}(x_\alpha ^{*})\to w_{-1}(x^{*})$. \end{proof}

-\begin{rem} Let $X$ be an AM-space with unit, say $X=C(K)$ for a certain $K$.
+\begin{rem} Let $X$ be an AM-space with unit, say $X=C(K)$ for a certain compact Hausdorff space $K$.
 Then $K_X^{1}$ is homeomorphic to $K$ (in particular, it is compact) and therefore $W_X\subseteq C_b(K_X^{1})=C(K)$.
-Since the norm is continuous in $K_X$ (because every positive functional attains its norm at $\one_K$) it follows that $W_X=C(K)$.
+Since the norm is continuous on $K_X$ (because every positive functional attains its norm at $\one_K$) it follows that $W_X=C(K)$.
 Hence, for AM-spaces with unit, previous theorem reduces to \cref{prop:falg_prod_C}. \end{rem}

 So, for AM-spaces with unit, $W_X=C_b(K_X^{1})$, that is, $W_X$ is maximal.
 The AM-spaces with the property that $W_X$ is maximal are surprisingly well-behaved.
 They are the object of study of the following section.